satyajit-25/Employee-salary-prediction/README.md

 * **Influential Features:** Features like 'Years of Experience', 'Education Level', and 'Role/Department' were identified as the most significant drivers of salary.

-## 📈 Exploratory Data Analysis (EDA)
-Visualizations from the Exploratory Data Analysis provided critical insights into the dataset, revealing correlations and relationships between various features and employee salaries.

 ## 🎬 Demo Video

 Watch a short demonstration of the AI Computer Vision Toolkit in action: